 - have a history of bleeding problems

 - are pregnant or plan to become pregnant.
-It is not known if Clopidogrel tablets USP will harm your unborn baby
+It is not known if Clopidogrel tablets will harm your unborn baby

 - have had an allergy or reaction to any medicine used to treat your disease.